Analysis 2024

 y = "",

-subtitle = str_wrap("Salaries includes each player's base salary plus all signing and guaranteed bonuses annualized over the term of the player's contract, including option years."),
+subtitle = str_wrap("Salaries includes each player's base salary plus all signing and guaranteed bonuses annualized over the term of the player's contract, including option years.
+San Diego FC won't play until the 2025 season."),

 caption = "By: Christian McDonald.
 Source: Major League Soccer Players Association"